yokalen/my-pet-app/README.md

 Building this web application was a challenging but rewarding experience for me.
 It is the largest and most robust web application that I have built to date, and I learned a lot throughout the development process.

-One of my biggest accomplishments was successfully implementing the Model-View-Controller (MVC) architecture pattern.
-This allowed me to effectively separate my application's data, user interface, and control logic into three separate components, making it easier to manage and maintain the codebase.
+One of my biggest accomplishments was successfully implementing the Model-View-Controller (MVC) architecture, making it easier to manage and maintain the codebase.
 Additionally, I was able to successfully integrate several key technologies and frameworks, including Node.js, Express, MongoDB, Multer, and Bootstrap.

 Another important lesson I learned while building this application was the importance of thorough planning and organization.
 Before starting the development process, I spent a significant amount of time outlining my project's requirements, creating a wireframe, and breaking down the tasks into manageable steps.
 This helped me stay on track and ensure that my application was meeting all of my original objectives.

 Finally, I learned that building web applications is an iterative process.
-Throughout the development process, I made many small tweaks and adjustments to the code, constantly refining and improving the application.
-This required me to be flexible and adaptable, as well as to embrace the "fail fast, learn faster" mentality.
+Throughout development, I made many small tweaks and adjustments to the code, constantly refining and improving the application.

 Overall, I am thrilled with what I was able to accomplish with this web application, and I am excited to build even more and better applications in the future.
-I am confident that the skills and knowledge I gained while building this application will serve me well as I continue to pursue a career in web development.

 ## Examples:
 Take a look at these other examples that I have in my portfolio: